LLM Reference

 Is Nano Banana (Gemini 2.5 Flash Image) or Qwen3-Max open source?

-Nano Banana (Gemini 2.5 Flash Image) is listed under Unknown.
-Qwen3-Max is listed under Proprietary.
+Nano Banana (Gemini 2.5 Flash Image) is listed under Proprietary.
+Qwen3-Max is listed under Apache 2.0.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Which is better for vision, Nano Banana (Gemini 2.5 Flash Image) or Qwen3-Max?